Fueled by skeptics, Huskers top Pittsburgh to roll into a national championship showdown with Wisconsin

 Freshman libero Lexi Rodriguez and Hames each had 13 digs.
 Keonilei Akana added 11 digs.

 Madi Kubik had a great all-around match in a season with so many of them.
-Kubik had 13 kills, three ace serves and seven digs.
+The junior had 13 kills, three ace serves and seven digs.

 Senior middle blocker Kayla Caffey had 10 kills.
-In the third set there was a play where it was obvious that a good pass was going to lead to a swing for Caffey.
-A Nebraska fan sitting in the first few rows of the crowd said, ‘watch out.’
+There was a third-set play where it was obvious that a good pass was going to lead to a swing for Caffey .
+A Nebraska fan sitting in the first few rows said, "Watch out."
 Indeed, Caffey crushed the kill, like she does most of the time when Hames gets her a good one.

 Stivrins had nine kills on .529 hitting, five blocks and served a 6-0 run that won the Huskers the third set and put the Huskers up in the match 2-1.

-At the start of the match Pittsburgh was matching Nebraska’s elite back-row defense in digs, and the Panthers were doubling up the Huskers in kills.
+At the start, Pittsburgh was matching Nebraska’s elite back-row defense in digs, and the Panthers were doubling up the Huskers in kills.

 Pittsburgh mostly dominated the first set, getting 17 kills on .483 hitting to Nebraska’s nine kills on .167 hitting.
 The Panthers had five players with at least two kills in the set, while Nebraska had just two such players.
 Batenhorst and Krause each hit .000 in the set.